Get Approved for up to $35,000 in 3 minutes

 • 2.5% is charged on anything over $2,000,000

-Just like with Ontario land transfer taxes, you can get the land transfer tax rebates for being a first time home buyer.
-This only applies to first-time home buyers and, unlike Ontario’s land transfer taxes, you can get up to $4,475 back from the rebate.
+Just like with Ontario land transfer taxes, you can get land transfer tax rebates for being a first-time home buyer.
+This only applies to first-time home buyers and unlike Ontario’s land transfer taxes, you can get up to $4,475 back from the rebate.
 You can only get $4000 from the Ontario rebate.

 Calculating Land Transfer Taxes

-While it may seem pretty straightforward calculating land transfer taxes, there are a lot of factors to consider.
-Are you a first time buyer?
+While calculating land transfer taxes may seem pretty straightforward, there are a lot of factors to consider.
+Are you a first-time buyer?
 Is the property you are purchasing in Toronto or in other parts of Ontario?
-Are you a resident or are going to be a resident of Ontario?
+Are you a resident of Ontario, or are you going to be a resident of Ontario?
 All of these situations will affect the amount of land transfer tax that you are required to pay.

 On an already constructed property this is more straightforward, but what happens if you are purchasing a property with the intention to build?
 Well, in this case the land transfer tax is then calculated based on the cost of the land (lot) as well as the cost of the construction contract.